MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-client-install-windows.md

 1. Download Microsoft R Client from the following link: http://aka.ms/rclient/

-1. Run the Microsoft R Client setup and follow the prompts:
+1. Launch the Microsoft R Client setup and follow the prompts.

-   + Accept the default installation path for Microsoft R Client or choose another location.
+1. Accept the default installation path for Microsoft R Client or choose another location.

-   + Review the components that will be installed as part of Microsoft R Client.
+1. Review the components that will be installed as part of Microsoft R Client.

    While most are required, you can choose to add additional components such as [**pretrained models**](deploy-pretrained-microsoftml-models.md).

-   + Accept the Microsoft R Client license terms.
+1. Accept the Microsoft R Client license terms.

-   + Accept the Microsoft R Open license term.
+1. Accept the Microsoft R Open license term.
 Microsoft R Client is built on [Microsoft R Open](r-open.md), Microsoft's enhanced distribution of R. Setup installs the correct version of R Open for you automatically.

-   + Click **Finish** when installation is finished.
+1. Click **Finish** when installation is finished.
 A welcome screen opens to introduce you to the product and documentation.

 ## How to offline install (without internet access)